fdumary/fdumary.github.io/README.md

 ## About
 I'm Francesca Dumary, a Computer Science student from Florida Atlantic University.
 I specialize in Software Development and Web Development.
 I am proficient in Python, C++, HTML, CSS, and JavaScript.
 I have participated in hackathons where I created innovative programs, whether alone or as part of a team.
-My mission is to create solutions that make an impact on our community and empower lives.
+My mission is to create solutions that make an impact on our community.

 ## Education
 Bachelor’s of Science in Computer Science | Expected August 2026 | Florida Atlantic University | Boca Raton, FL | GPA: 3.6